pcingola/SnpEff/src/docs/se_buildingdb.md

         cd /path/to/snpEff
         java -jar snpEff.jar build -gff3 -v dm5.31

-#### Option 3: Building a database from RefSeq table from UCSC
+#### Step 2, Option 4: Building a database from RefSeq table from UCSC

-This example shows how to create a database for a new genome.
+This example shows how to create a database for a new genome using UCSC's genome tables.
 For this example we'll use the Human genome (hg19).

 !!! warning